 In order to keep our visitors, staff, and community safe and healthy, the Arvada Center asks all visitors to the Center to wear a mask or face covering.
 This includes visitors to our indoor and outdoor spaces, classrooms and galleries.
-All visitors to the Center's building are required to perform a temperature check before they enter.

 We reserve the right to ask anyone not following safety measures - including correctly wearing a mask to cover the nose and mouth - to leave the premises.